 Highlights from this detailed look at the role of renewables in Germany include:

-- Increased RES capacity: Following the removal of the 52 GW solar PV cap and the new Offshore Wind Energy Draft Act, we expect an additional 6
+- Increased RES capacity: following the removal of the 52 GW solar PV cap and the new Offshore Wind Energy Draft Act, we expect an additional 6

-- Lower commodity prices: As a result of the COVID-19 pandemic we see lower gas-, coal- and carbon prices in the short-term
+- Lower commodity prices: as a result of the COVID-19 pandemic we see lower gas-, coal- and carbon prices in the short-term

-- Lower capture prices: Compared to our April 2020 report, capture prices for renewables are 1 EUR/MWh lower on average due to lower commodity prices and higher RES capacity
+- Lower capture prices: compared to our April 2020 report, capture prices for renewables are 1 EUR/MWh lower on average due to lower commodity prices and higher RES capacity

-- More regular updates: We are moving our publication schedule to quarterly updates
+- More regular updates: we are moving our publication schedule to quarterly updates